sidgames5/diamond-economy/README.md

+The currency mod used on Arch SMP Season 5

 Basic economy for the fabric modloader using diamonds as currency.
 Uses the "/diamonds" command along with the following subcommands

 - balance [Optional: player] - tells user how much money the player has